Rickey (cocktail): Colonel Joe Rickey

 Washington.
 April S. The tragic death of Colonel Joe Rickey in New York was heard in Washington with much sorrow, for Colonel Rickey was well known at the national capital and many friends here.
 His death naturally recalls to Washington the famous drink which bears his name, although it was first concocted in the city 23 ago.
 Colonel Rickey had indulged not too wisely but too often and happened to stray into Shoemakers.
 George Williamson behind the polished bar.
 Asked for a bracer.
 Williamson placed a large-sized goblet before the Colonel and placed therein a chunk of Ice.
 Colonel Rickey looked at the Ice for a while and then said: some bourbon and fill it up with seltzer from a siphon.

 The next day, Colonel Hatch, seeing a bowl of limes on the counter, said, "Say, Joe, why don't you try a lime in that stuff?"
 Colonel Rickey liked the suggestion, and Williamson squeezed a half lime In each glass before putting in the bourbon and seltzer.

 Only one thing did he ever make clear to his real political convictions: that he was not a civil service reformer.

 The name is also attributed to Rep. William Henry Hatch and Fred Mussey, who were said to be present when the drink was created and later came in asking for a "Joe Rickey drink" or "I'll have a Joe Rickey."

-However, assigning credit for the name's provenance is complicated, as a June 17, 1900 edition of the Saint Paul Globe claimed to have overheard Joe Rickey at the Waldorf-Astoria argue he never actually drank rickeys but enjoyed bourbon, carbonated water, and lemon.
+However, assigning credit for the name's provenance is complicated, as an edition of the Saint Paul Globe from June 17, 1900, claimed to have overheard Joe Rickey at the Waldorf-Astoria argue he never actually drank rickeys but enjoyed bourbon, carbonated water, and lemon.
 In the same account, Col. Joe Rickey ascribes the addition of lime to the bartenders at Shoomaker's.
 There are numerous other articles that describe Col. Joe Rickey's unhappiness with being ascribed authorship:

 Some people are born to fame; others achieve it, while celebrity is thrust upon a few.
 Among the latter is Col. Joe Rickey of Missouri.
 But instead of feeling proud that he has given his name to a popular tipple, Col. Rickey feels very much aggrieved.
 "Only a few years ago," he said recently, "I was Col. Rickey of Missouri, the friend of senators, judges, and statesmen and something of an authority on political matters and political movements. ...
 But am I ever spoken of for those reasons?
 I fear not.
 No, I am known to fame as the author of the 'rickey,' and I have to be satisfied with that.
 There is one consolation in the fact that there are fashions in drinks.
 The present popularity of the Scotch high ball may possibly lose me my reputation and restore me my former fame.
 'Tis a consummation devoutly to be wished for.'"